Riverscapes/SolarStream/README.md

 The process relies on raster data derived from the National Biomass and Carbon Dataset (NBCD) basal area-weighted canopy height dataset.
 The [NBCD](http://www.whrc.org/mapping/nbcd) was developed by the Woods Hole Research Center in 2000, and combines high-resolution inSAR data acquired by the 2000 Shuttle Radar Topography Mission (SRTM), US Forest Service Forest Inventory and Analysis (FIA) data, and remotely-sensed data from the Landsat ETM+ sensor.
 The tool then combines basal-area-weighted canopy height values with bare-earth topographic values from a high-resolution digital elevation model (DEM), resulting in a relatively close approximation of stream shading, when calculating solar insolation using ESRI’s area solar radiation tool.

-It is recommended that prior to using this tool, the required stream network input be segmented using the SFR [Segment](http://github.com/jesselangdon/segment_tool) tool.
+It is recommended that prior to using this tool, the required stream network input be segmented using the [Geomorphic Network and Analysis Toolbox (GNAT) Segment Stream Network](https://bitbucket.org/KellyWhitehead/geomorphic-network-and-analysis-toolbox).

 ## Project Status and Updates
 * 10/12/2016 - Tool updated to version 0.2